Skip to main content

 Variations

-• Include transition where defenders counter-attack if they win ball
+• Allow the defending group to immediately counter-attack if they win the ball

 Frequently Asked Questions